Wildfire won’t wait for you to make a plan.

 Arrow to expand

-What does low risk mean?
+What does a low fire danger rating mean?

 Fires may start easily and spread quickly, but there will be minimal involvement of deeper fuel layers or larger fuels.